ANCHOR - REPORTER - EMCEE

-The Toronto native first relocated to Beijing in 2006, and joined CCTV as a sports anchor.
-In the summer of 2008, she covered the country's first-ever Olympic Games, and enhanced exposure to the Games by being one of the first few to report from many of the city's newly constructed Olympic venues, such as the iconic Bird's Nest Stadium and The Watercube.
+The Toronto native first moved to Beijing in 2006, and joined CCTV as a sports anchor.
+In the summer of 2008, she covered the country's first-ever summer Olympic Games, and enhanced exposure to the Games by being one of the first few to report from many of the city's newly constructed Olympic venues, such as the iconic Bird's Nest Stadium and The Water Cube.

 Hsiung also co-anchored for the network's flagship arts and entertainment program, Culture Express (broadcast live Monday through Friday).
 She has conducted exclusive interviews with some of the world's top sports and entertainment figures such as Kobe Bryant, Yao Ming, Stephon Marbury and American-born Chinese “King of Pop” Wang Leehom.